anushreewadjikar-a7/Core-Envelope-Mixing-in-Giant-Planets/README.md

 This project is a numerical simulation of how the interior of giant planets (like Jupiter) evolves over time, especially how material from the solid core mixes into the surrounding gaseous envelope.

-It was developed as part of an MSc research project in planetary physics.
+It was developed as part of an MSc research project in Astrophysics.

 ---